Blind Detective

 Manic crime comedy by Du Qifeng [Johnnie To] is a total flop, in which nothing seems to work.

 Hong Kong, the present day.
 Before he was forced to retire four years ago after an accident that resulted in detached retinas, Zhuang Shidun (Liu Dehua) was a gifted police detective.
 He now handles cold cases for “bounty” fees, via his old police friend Situ Fabao (Guo Tao).
-When hit-team detective He Jiatong (Zheng Xiuwen) sees Zhuang Shidun cleverly solve the case of an acid-thrower, she gets him to help her solve an old personal mystery – the disappearance a blinddetectivechinadecade ago of her high-school friend Li Xiaomin (Lang Yueting) after she refused to go out with her one night.
+When hit-team detective He Jiatong (Zheng Xiuwen) sees Zhuang Shidun cleverly solve the case of an acid-thrower, she gets him to help her solve an old personal mystery – the disappearance a decade ago of her high-school friend Li Xiaomin (Lang Yueting) after she refused to go out with her one night.
 Since then, He Jiatong has always felt guilty.
 Inbetween using her to solve other cold cases, Zhuang Shidun gradually works out that Li Xiaomin was the victim of a serial killer who murdered girls during the years 1995-2007, with Li Xiaomin his final victim.
 And eventually he finds a suspect.

 REVIEW